codecell/prop-suite/README.md

 1. Clone the repository from a terminal
     ```git clone https://github.com/codecell/prop-suite```.
-2. Navigate to the project directory
+2. Navigate to the project directory.
     ```cd prop-suite```
-3. Install project dependencies
+3. Install project dependencies.
     ```bundle install```
+4. Run the migrations to setup the tables.
+    ```rails db:migrate```
-4. Start the rails server
+5. Start the rails server.
     ```rails server```
-5. Visit localhost:3000 and Voila!!!
+6. Visit localhost:3000 and Voila!!!.

 ## Entity Relationship Diagram
    |           |